On Board Review

 Wally has long been a benchmark of advanced design, and now, the wallywhy150 joins the ranks, pushing the envelope even further.
 Following in the footsteps of the wallywhy200, the wallywhy150 condenses the winning formula into a more compact footprint.

 You still get that impressive full-length top deck, a main deck owner's cabin, and one of the most spectacular interiors you're likely to find in this sector.
-Powered by triple IPS, this yacht promises excellent performance.
+Powered by triple Volvo IPS, this yacht promises excellent performance.
 We managed to line up a full tour, so read on.

 Wally wallywhy150 Key Facts